-Transfer Units: Program plans may not include more than 12 quarter units of work taken in unclassified status or before classified status was attained.
+Transfer Units: Program plans may not include more than 9 semester units or 12 quarter units of work taken in unclassified status or before classified status was attained.
 If coursework was taken at another university or in extension, no more than 30% of the total program units may be transferred (pending director approval).
 Furthermore, transfer coursework will only be considered if the university at which it was taken will accept it in its own advanced degree program.